Devangi82387/Fixly-DFD-SSD/README.md

-# Fixly-DFD-SSD
+# Fixly – Software Design Diagrams

-This repository includes essential software design diagrams—Data Flow Diagrams (DFDs) and System Sequence Diagrams (SSDs)—developed for Project "Fixly".
-The DFDs represent how data moves through the system, showing processes, data stores, and external entities at various levels of detail.
-The SSDs illustrate the dynamic interaction between users and the system by capturing the sequence of messages exchanged during key use cases.
-Together, these diagrams provide a clear understanding of system behavior.
+This repository contains the software design diagrams developed for the project **Fixly – A Customer Service Website**.
+It includes **Data Flow Diagrams (DFDs)** showing how data moves through the system, **System Sequence Diagrams (SSDs)** illustrating user interactions and message flows during key use cases, and a **Class Diagram** representing the structural design of entities.
+Together, these diagrams provide a clear understanding of the system’s functionality and behavior.